jax-ml/jax/docs/201/callbacks.md

 jax.grad(f)(x)
 ```

-For an example of using `pure_callback` with {func}`jax.custom_jvp`, see *Example: `pure_callback` with `custom_jvp`* below.
+For an example of using `pure_callback` with {func}`jax.custom_jvp`, see {ref}`jax-201-callbacks-custom-jvp` below.

-By design functions passed to `pure_callback` are treated as if they have no side-effects: one consequence of this is that if the output of the function is not used, the compiler may eliminate the callback entirely:
+By design, functions passed to `pure_callback` are treated as if they have no side effects: one consequence of this is that if the output of the function is not used, the compiler may eliminate the callback entirely:

 ```{code-cell}
 def print_something():